SergeBakharev/content/Packs/AnsibleCiscoIOS/Integrations/AnsibleCiscoIOS/README.md

 In addition to the SSH credential, a `enable` password must be also provided.
 ## Permissions
-The user account used for initial SSH login access can be level 1, however the enable password must also be provided.
+TThe user account used for initial SSH login access can be level 0-14, but cannot be privilege level 15.
+The `enable` password must be configured for this integration to work.
 ## Network Requirements
 By default, TCP port 22 will be used to initiate a SSH connection to the IOS host.